JohannesStandal/Chess/README.md

 <h2>Project description</h2>

 <p>
-  Preben is a standard negamax chess engine written in JS and built as a console application using Node.js.
+  Preben is a standard PVS (negamax) chess engine written in JS and built as a console application using Node.js.
 Following standard UCI protocol it will take on the bot community of lichess.org.
   The project is intended as a learning exercise and therefore everything is written from scratch with no libraries etc. The hood of the engine is located in Core/Engine.
 The movegen and chessboard code is also the Core folder.